June Kelly Gallery

 Schomburg Center for Research in Black Culture, New York

-The Petrucci Family Foundation, Ashbury, NJ
+The Petrucci Family Foundation, Asbury, NJ

 The Sandor Family Collection, Chicago, IL